 We will not share your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.

 Our practice will not use your personal information for marketing any of our goods or services directly to you without your express consent.
 If you do consent, you may opt out of direct marketing at any time by notifying our practice in writing.

 Our practice may use your personal information to improve the quality of the services we offer to our patients through research and analysis of our patient data.

-We may provide data and information to Platinum Physio in order to effectively provide our Services.
-For information on please contact email@example.com.
+We may previously have provided data and information to Platinum Physio in order to effectively provide our Services.
+For information on please contact firstname.lastname@example.org.